 If I withdraw from school, will I receive a refund?

 You may be eligible for a refund of refundable fees and some of your tuition, depending on when you turn in your Withdrawal Form to the Registrar's Office.
-The Offices of Student Accounts and Financial Aid consider the date the completed form is received at the Registrar's Office as the official date governing financial adjustments.
+Student Finance and the Office of Financial Aid consider the date the completed form is received at the Registrar's Office to be the official date governing financial adjustments.
 If you leave the University without official notification of your intent to withdraw, the midpoint of the quarter will be recorded as the official withdrawal date.

 The percentage of tuition you receive depends on your school or program, as well as the percentage of the term that had elapsed by your official withdrawal date.
 For the refund schedule, see the Withdrawal from the University page.

 If I drop a course, will my tuition for that course be refunded?

 Different programs have different definitions of full-time status.
 The following schools and programs have identified the number of units required to meet their definitions of full-time status: